WELZ-gh/IllustratorPanels/README.md

 # ![](https://i.stack.imgur.com/ilYrn.png) Illustrator Panels

-A compilation of screenshots of various panels in Adobe Illustrator (CS6) with rounded corners and glowing edges.

-They add a clean and proffessional aesthetic to your posts.
+A compilation of screenshots of various panels/popups in Adobe design programs, with rounded corners and glowing edges.They add a clean and proffessional aesthetic to your posts.

+#### Programs:
+- Adobe Illustrator CS6
+- Adobe Photoshop CS6

 ## 🔗 Links: